Charles Kimbrough, who played anchor in 'Murphy Brown,' dies

 SMS Talent said Kimbrough is survived by a sister, Linda Kimbrough, a son, John Kimbrough, a stepdaughter, Holly Howland, and a granddaughter, Cody.

 Born May 23, 1936, Kimbrough spent years in the New York theater scene.
-He was nominated for a Tony in 1971 for his Broadway performance in the Steven Sondheim musical “Company.”
+He was nominated for a Tony in 1971 for his Broadway performance in the Stephen Sondheim musical “Company.”

 Kimbrough also lent his voice to a gargoyle named Victor in Disney’s animated film “The Hunchback of Notre Dame.”

-Note: An earlier version of this report had an incorrect spelling of Stephen Sondheim’s first name.